 Over two days I became a convert and most important, Dell turned me from a slightly interested “influencer” to an authentic advocate who talks about the company and its innovations in my speeches, classes and yes, even blog posts … not because I have to, but because I want to.

-Consider this list of potential applications of influence marketing and make a rational decision about whether this is the right technique for your business.
+Consider this list of potential applications for influence marketing and make a rational decision about whether this is the right technique for your business.
 Keep in mind that the entry barrier for some industries is getting high — when everybody is chasing the same mommy blogger or Viner, the price of access keeps going up.

 If your industry is still on the ground floor of this trend, creating an influence marketing program can be a cost-effective investment with long-lasting benefits.